Prancing Poodle’s mission is to help you help your pets live their best life. Our personalized service to pets and their parents is unsurpassed.

 D’Bara Mardi Le Beau was the dog who entered my life and changed everything.
 Bred to be a show dog, Mardi grew too tall for the breed standard, so his breeder wanted to rehome him as a pet.

 He was six months old when I first saw him.
 He crawled into my lap and settled right

 down.
 He was the most beautiful dog I had ever seen.
 Mardi went home with me that day and changed my life forever.
 He was a one-person dog and I was his person.
 He taught me about the unconditional love dogs have for their people.

 When Mardi walked, he did the “poodle prance” perfectly.
 He was glorious.

 Mardi was with me for 17 years.
 We fought off worsening heart failure for many years, but in the end he left me for the Rainbow Bridge and took a piece of my own heart with him.

-Today my pack includes four rescues – Callie, Jessica, Chloe and Phillip – who fill my days with love and delight.
+Today my pack includes three rescues and one pure-bred puppy – Callie, Jessica Sue, Sylvie, and Phillip – who fill my days with love and delight.
 But Mardi will always have a special place in my heart.
 So, when I decided to start this business, “Prancing Poodle” was my first choice for the name.
 I like to think that Mardi is always with me, prancing at my side.